develop-me/bootcamp--week-01-02--html-and-css/README.md

 Figma Student Master for Part Two - https://www.figma.com/file/6TdVNL837VjTI7yvmiyKXf/Photography-Site-Student-Master?node-id=0%3A1

+Once they get started on the weekly project it's a good idea to use some time during the days (Tues -> Thurs) to go over parts of the site with the class.
+I tend to pick out certain approaches or parts of the design they are struggling with.
+It varies for each class.
+You can [find the project on Glitch here](https://glitch.com/edit/#!/infrequent-sugared-concavenator), (Instructor google verified account), it's usually in a state of incomplete, but this is helpful as showing coding is better than showing code.

 | PT | FT | Title | Lesson | Slides | Exercise | Notes |
 |---|---|---|---|---|---|---|
 |  |  | Design Systems | [Lesson](slides/CSS/12_design-systems/PITCHME.md) | [Slides](https://gitpitch.com/develop-me/bootcamp--week-01-02--html-and-css/master?p=slides/CSS/12_design-systems#/) | [Exercise](exercises/CSS/12_design-systems) | css.pdf 5.1 |